 Pressure in the Manufacturing Sector

-As a manufacturer using components that are manufactured globally we have seen the impact that this growth in demand has had on lead times.
+BitBox is reliant on globally manufactured components.
+We have seen the impact that this growth in demand has had on lead times across the manufacturing sector.

 At BitBox we have seen an increase in enquiries over the last 12 months from entrepreneurs with electronic product ideas through to established manufacturers who are looking to develop their products to create competitive advantage or exploit the opportunities created by the Internet of Things (IoT).